LeagueSandbox/GameServer/README.md

 	* Lua is capable of using the data stored in the mentioned JSON files
 * These two should be always separate, so no mixing data into lua
 	* All predetermined values in JSON
+* Packages are to be named using a <authorname>-<packagename> format
+    * This to avoid collisions with similarly named packages
+* Content will be identified in a <Author>-<Package>-<Type>-<Name> format, thus why namespacing is required

 # Planned overall configuration/infrastructure
-6 different components:
+5 different components:
 * League of Legends 4.20 Client
     * By Riot
     * Will be modified only by the client patcher
+* Content serializer
+    * Patches custom content into the game client's files
+    * Serializes custom content into a format the game can understand
+    * Deserializes the game's content into our custom content format
+    * Builds single file packages out of custom content packages
 * Lobby client
-    * Client that can connect to lobby server
+    * Client that can connect to lobby servers
     * Game mode selection
     * User settings (champion, summoner spells, etc)
     * Game mode settings (if a gamemode has configurable settings, say, kill limit for a deathmatch victory)
         * Host only
-    * Receives custom content from the lobby client before the game is started
+    * Receives custom content from the lobby server before the game is started
-* Client patcher
-    * Gets custom content from the lobby client
-    * Patches provided content into the client files
-    * In charge of reverting all changes as well
 * Lobby server
     * Lobby clients can create lobbies
         * Lobby creator gets host privileges